 As a Client Director at Wondrous, my goal is to help businesses become market leaders through improvements to their people performance.
 My role spans over two areas of responsibility.
 One of them is to manage client relationships across a breadth of sectors and service lines.
-My other responsibility is to provide practitioner expertise to our clients via learning, organizational consultancy and executive coaching.
+My other responsibility is to provide practitioner expertise to our clients via learning sessions, organizational consultancy and executive coaching.

 Adding dynamics into training with a treasure hunt and Kahoot!